svengreb/styleguide-javascript/CONTRIBUTING.md

 ## Branch Organization

 styleguide-javascript adheres to the [Arctic Ice Studio Git style guide][gh-styleguide-git] which assumes that you are familiar with the [GitHub Flow][ghg-flow] branching model.
-The repository consists of the `master` core branch with an infinite development lifecycle.
+The repository consists of the `main` core branch with an infinite development lifecycle.
 The source code of `HEAD` in this branch contains the latest development state and reflects all tagged release versions.

-**All [pull requests](#pull-requests) for limited development lifecycle _story_/_topic_ branches must be send against the `master` branch**.
+**All [pull requests](#pull-requests) for limited development lifecycle _story_/_topic_ branches must be send against the `main` branch**.

 <!-- lint disable no-heading-punctuation -->